 Multiple price files can be added to the Markets tab, and any number or all of them can be selected for building.
-For example, in Fig. 18, three price files have been added and market #2 has been selected, as indicated by the check box in the Market column.
-Once the strategy is built, it can be evaluated on other markets by clicking the corresponding rows in the table and selecting Evaluate from the Strategy menu.
-If more than one market is selected, the performance results will be for the portfolio of all selected markets.
+For example, in Fig. 18, three price files have been added and market #2 has been selected, as indicated by the check box in the left-hand column of the Market Data table.
+Once the strategy is built, it can be evaluated on other markets by checking the corresponding rows in the table and selecting Evaluate from the Strategy menu.
+If more than one market is checked, the performance results will be for the portfolio of all selected markets.